-ally, Gul and Stacchetti (2000) and Milgrom (2000) display monotonic auction processes that converge to exact or approximate market-clearing prices.
-In those formulations, substitutes means strong substitutes: the equilibrium existence results do not extend to the case of weak substitutes.
+One important difference between the weak and strong substitutes arises when studying the existence of market-clearing prices.
+Using models in which goods are priced individually, Gul and Stacchetti [5] and Milgrom [12] display monotonic auction processes that converge to exact or approximate market-clearing prices.3 In those formulations, substitutes means strong substitutes: the equilibrium existence results do not extend to the case of weak substitutes.

 To illustrate the problem using our example, suppose that good y is treated as a single class and that the available supply for the two classes of goods is given by the vector (1, 2).
-Suppose that firm 1 has production function f as before, and that there is a second firm with production function $g(x, y) = 1{y \ge 1}$ (thus, firm 2 is only interested in getting one unit of good y).
-At the efficient allocation, firm 2 uses one unit of y and firm 1 uses one unit of x.
-To induce firm 1 to make this choice, the price of input y must be strictly positive, but then the total demand for good y will be only one unit: there is no market clearing.
-Market clearing prices do not exist.
+Suppose that firm 1 has production function f as before, and that there is a second firm with production function $g(x, y) = 1{x=1} + 4 \times 1{y \ge 1}$ (thus, firm 2 has zero marginal value from getting a second unit of good y).
+At the unique efficient allocation, firm 2 uses one unit of y and firm 1 uses one unit of each good.
+To induce firm 2 to make its efficient choice, the price of input x must be $p_x \ge 1$, but in that event, there is no price p_y at which firm 1 demands (1, 1): market clearing prices do not exist.
+Such failure is related to a "hole" in firm 1's demand.
+Despite concavity of firm 1's valuation, there exist price vectors such as p = (2, 2) for which its demand correspondence projected on good y includes 0 and 2, but not 1.
+When such holes are absent, we say that firm 1's valuation satisfies the consecutive integer property.
+We will show that this property plus concavity is one of several alternatives that precisely differentiate weak and strong substitutes and imply the existence of a market clearing price.